 Taking action, being decisive and moving agendas forward are all good traits to have in life … but having the ability to do that in a measured way is a great habit to build.

 Some of the things I have learned over the years while trying to build this habit …

-1. Very often things just are not as bad as they appear at first.
-The immediate reaction can be the "news" or "event' or "result" is terrible thing and the consequences are dire.
+1. Very often things just are not as bad as they first appear.
+The immediate reaction can be the “news” or “event’ or “result” is terrible thing and the consequences are dire.
 Almost always, once the emotion goes out of the thinking, and the facts are examined things are just not that bad!